 - Keep participation in the program voluntary.

-- Ensure that process of qualifying for and receiving a Cyber Trust Mark is “trusted, practical and flexible.”
+- Ensure that the process of qualifying for and receiving a Cyber Trust Mark is “trusted, practical and flexible.”

 - Make program criteria reflective of the varying degrees of risk that different products pose to consumers.